-Top 10 of Motorcycle Crashes & How to Avoid Them
+Top 10 Of Motorcycle Crashes & How To Avoid Them

 Being a motorcycle driver or passenger requires more risk than other types of vehicles.
-In fact, in 2017, 5,172 motorcyclists lost their lives to motorcycle crashes, according to the Insurance Institute for Highway Safety (IIHS).
-This fact shouldn’t come as a surprise as motorcycles inherently have less stability than vehicles with more wheels.
+In fact, in 2017, 5,229 motorcyclists lost their lives to motorcycle crashes, according to the Insurance Institute for Highway Safety (IIHS).
+This fact shouldn’t come as a surprise, as motorcycles inherently have less stability than vehicles with more wheels.
 Motorcyclists also have less protection without the luxury of safety features like airbags on their side.

-Considering all of these issues, it is essential that those who ride on motorcycles take specific precautions to remain safe on the road.
+Considering all these issues, it is essential that those who ride on motorcycles take specific precautions to remain safe on the road.
 Even still, taking precautions will not eliminate the risk of an accident.
-If you are involved in a motorcycle accident, a seasoned California motorcycle accident lawyer can help you.
+If you are involved in a motorcycle accident, a California motorcycle accident lawyer can help you.

 The top 10 motorcycle collision types and what you can do to avoid them: